 Many multichannel businesses are partners with marketplaces like Amazon and eBay, and big-box retailers like Sears, Walmart and the like.
 With them, you’re not just processing orders, managing inventory and agreeing to performance standards.
 Working with one of our clients recently in their call center’s support operations for their marketplaces, we focused our attention on the cost of an error.

-When was the last time you conducted an operational assessment to analyze the cost of various types of errors?
+When was the last time you conducted an operational or warehouse assessment to analyze the cost of various types of errors?
 Not just the number of times monthly or annually a particular error occurs, but what is the actual cost of that type of fulfillment error?
 The types of errors I’m referring to are mis-picks, customers' lost packages by the carrier, packages damaged in transit, etc. The best place to obviously capture these are in the call center and fulfillment center.

 Cost Per Error Example

 Let me give you an example from one of our clients.
 Their product assortment is more than 50% single item shipments, and has an average shipping cost of $17 per package.
 Shipping costs will vary depending on the product and its weight and method of shipment.
 This company ships about 200,000 orders per year.

 Here is a cost breakdown of an error:

 |Original outbound shipping – (avg $17/package)

 |Customer call/resubmit order - direct/indirect labor

 |2nd fulfillment direct and indirect labor

 The real important cost isn’t even tallied here.
 What’s the cost of losing the individual customer and their lifetime over an error?
 Or worse yet, not meeting the standards of Amazon's or eBay's Marketplaces.